TIF to PDF Converter

 Typical Tasks and Users

-• Legal and Medical Professionals: Converting multi-page scanned records (often saved as .TIF by enterprise scanners using CCITT Fax 4 compression) into .PDF for secure sharing, e-discovery, and archiving.
+• Legal Professionals: Converting multi-page scanned evidence and contracts (often saved as .TIF using CCITT Group 4 compression) into .PDF for electronic court filing systems.

 Software & Tool Support